selinaZitrone/R_AskQuestions/README.md

   - When you want to paste R code in a highlighted and formatted form somewhere else

-**How to do this?**
+**How to create a reprex?**

-Before you get started, first (install) and load the `reprex` package (Consider adding reprex to your RStudio profile if you use it more often.
-Then you don’t have to load it every time you need it)
+Before you get started, (install and load) the `reprex` package.

 ``` r
 install.packages("reprex")
 library(reprex)
 ```

-Assume your code looks like this and you want to know why the output is strange
+Assume your code looks like the following and you want to know why it does not produce the output that you expected.

 ``` r
 x <- factor("a")